 Level 2 – To Enjoy Life in Tokyo –

 In this level, students learn Japanese communication skills that will make their life in Tokyo more comfortable.
-You learn little more sophisticated Japanese conversations to enrich your life in Japan.
-The topics include: inviting friends for
+You learn how to engage in more sophisticated Japanese conversations to enrich your life in Japan.
+Some topics include: inviting friends to

 Japanese level: JLPT N5 to N4 (listening level)